Server Management, Self-Hosting, and DevOps Basics

 Graceful PHP-FPM restart (no dropped connections).
 Purge old releases, keeping the last five for rollback.
 Rollback means pointing the symlink at a previous directory: a one-second operation.

+Some teams adopt blue-green deployment or canary deployment strategies at this stage, running the new release alongside the old and shifting traffic gradually.
+For most single-server Laravel applications, the symlink swap achieves the same outcome with less operational overhead.
 The naive approach (running git pull in the live directory) means the application serves partially-updated code during deployment.
 A request hitting the server mid-pull might load old controllers with new views.
 This causes errors that are difficult to reproduce and diagnose.

 Monitoring and Alerting